Getting to production AI faster with a data-centric approach

 The production of AI systems that power the products we use has undergone a rapid transformation over the past decade.
-Companies previously poured resources for teams to come up with new algorithms, but are now likely to use existing systems to create models that are constantly improving.
+Companies previously poured resources into teams to come up with new algorithms but are now likely to use existing systems to create models that are constantly improving.

 As a result, the focus has shifted to data.

-“Training data is really the new code,” Manu Sharma, the CEO of data training platform Labelbox said at VentureBeat’s Transform 2021 virtual conference on Monday.
+“Training data is really the new code,” Manu Sharma, the CEO of data training platform Labelbox, said at VentureBeat’s Transform 2021 virtual conference on Monday.
 “It is essentially what makes AI systems understand what we want the AI to do.
 [It’s] the medium through which we tell a computer about our real world and how to make decisions.”

 What is a data engine?

-A data engine is a closed loop system where a product or service is producing data in a form that can be used to continuously train an AI system, Sharma explained.
+A data engine is a closed-loop system where a product or service is producing data in a form that can be used to continuously train an AI system, Sharma explained.
 Models are being trained periodically, and those models are deployed back into applications, generating new kinds of data.
-This continuous system makes an AI system better over time.
+This continuous loop makes an AI system better over time.

 “Data engines are very critical for nearly every AI team that hopes to go into production,” Sharma said.